JackSzwergold/Writing/memories/Sipping Long Island Iced Tea in Front of a Brick Wall.md

 ***

-*Sipping Long Island Iced Tea in Front of a Brick Wall: Awkward Comedy Cellar Date in 1989 (c) Copyright by Jack Szwergold; written on May 28, 2015.
+*Sipping Long Island Iced Tea in Front of a Brick Wall: An Awkward Date at The Comedy Cellar in 1989 (c) Copyright by Jack Szwergold; written on May 28, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*